davidmcglashan/card-games/README.md

 # card-games
 A bunch of single player card games for playing in web browers.

+## v1.7
+* All games remember their state in localstorage so you can leave and come back.

 ## v1.6.2
-* Accordion, Free Cell, and Streets and Alleys now supporting replaying with the same shuffled
+* Accordion, Free Cell, and Streets and Alleys now supporting replaying with the same shuffled.
-* Better card symbol visibility in Aces Up
+* Better card symbol visibility in Aces Up.

 ## v1.6.1
 * Free Cell, Patience, and Scorpion are now centrally aligned on the table.